Comparing Common Root Cause Analysis Techniques (Updated)

-I’ve had so many people ask me, “How do you find a root cause?”, that I decided to put my best advice (at the end of the article) and the advice of others (sometimes bad advice) in one article to let people compare common root cause analysis techniques.
+I’ve had so many people ask me, “How do you find a root cause?”, that I decided to put my best advice (at the end of the article) and the advice of others (sometimes bad advice) in one article (and a video) to let people compare common root cause analysis techniques.

 - 5-Whys – A “Simple” RCA Technique